-6.7 Electronic versus print presentation unique functionality/formatting requirements.
-Requirements herein labeled as electronic and print presentation (see 6.1.1 address data functionality/formatting that is determined by two primary modes of rendering and outputting of the TM data that are within the scope of this specification.
+6.6 Electronic versus print presentation unique functionality/formatting requirements.
+Requirements herein labeled as electronic and print presentation (see 6.1.1) address data functionality/formatting that is determined by two primary modes of rendering and outputting of the TM data that are within the scope of this specification.
 They are defined as follows:

-- a.
+a.
 Electronic presentation: Specifies requirements used to develop TM data to be rendered for display on an electronic/digital system, such as various kinds of work station computers, glass cockpit displays, or Portable Electronic Devices (PED)/Commercial Mobile Devices (CMD).
 These requirements apply to technical data developed as linear-structured compositions to be rendered digitally, i.e., HTML or equivalent web source data, for display in a browser or viewer.
 Electronic presentation requirements herein do NOT apply to development of PDF files, unless explicitly stated otherwise.
 Where data functionality requirements are specified through a separate document, such as a functionality matrix or a technical requirements document, that is approved by the acquiring activity, they should reflect or reference the functionality requirements specified herein.
-NOTE: Requirements for higher level digital non-linear interactive data, herein called Interactive Electronic TMs (IETMs) or Interactive Electronic Technical Publications (IETPs), are contained in a separate specification (see 6.8). - b.
+NOTE: Requirements for higher level digital non-linear interactive data, herein called b.
 Print presentation: Specifies formatting requirements herein used to develop TM data to be rendered only as page-oriented or printed publications.
 Print presentation requirements herein also apply overall to development of PDF files, with limited exceptions.